Sewer56/SonicRiders.Index/docs/guides/custom-models.md

 #### GameCube

+!!! warning

+    Incompatible with SRTE 2.0+ due to technical limitations [<= 1.4.1 is okay].
+[Shifted code due to disassembly]

 Base address is `805BE500`.
 So add `1C` to `805BE500` if you want to change Eggman's HUD.
 That will make the address `805BE51C`.